 The above sky chart is for 23:00 on 15/05/2020.
 You can click on the chart to open a new tab and bring you to Heavens Above.
 On this website you can generate a custom chart for the time and date you wish.
 As we can see, this month the winter constellations are gone and the spring constellations of Leo (the lion), Bootes (the herdsman) and Virgo (the virgin) take prominence in the South.
 An interesting fact about the constellation of Virgo is that the galaxy M87 is located in Virgo.
 M87 contains the supermassive black hole which astronomers managed to image the shadow of in 2019.

-The Eta Aquarids Meteor Shower peaks on the 7th May 2020 but the Moon is full and bright and will spoil the view.
-It may be still worth taking a look though as these meteors are caused by the dust left by the famous Halley’s Comet.
+The Eta Aquarids Meteor Shower peaks on the 6th May 2020 and the Moon is out of the way.
+It’s not the best meteor shower with a ZHR of 55.
+However, It may be still worth taking a look though, as these meteors are caused by the dust left by the famous Halley’s Comet.